benwcaler/SpekUp/README.md

 ### 3 Challenges :scream::boom:

 Generally speaking, this project has not been very difficult.
-Though, if there was one crux that has given me pause it would be the Sequelize models and incorporating them into the right API routes.
-It isn't so much the model themselves, or the routes themselves, but more just making sure I have made the correct associations between models, and plugged them into the correct routes.
+Though, if there was one crux that has given us pause it would be the Sequelize models and incorporating them into the right API routes.
+It isn't so much the model themselves, or the routes themselves, but more just making sure we have made the correct associations between models, and plugged them into the correct routes.

 ### 4 Issues :question::exclamation: